Well, I for one, am not going down without a fight.

 Not just eye drops for glaucoma.
 Also lash serums for long lashes.

 **DISCLOSURE: Hey beautiful!
 I may be an affiliate for some of the products that I recommend on the Simple Beauty Blog.
-If you purchase those items through my links, I will earn a small commission.
+When you purchase those items through my links, I will earn a small commission.
 You will NEVER pay more when buying a product through my link.
-Plus, when you order through my link, it helps support the Simple Beauty Blog, so I can continue to offer you lots of great free information.
+Plus, It helps support the Simple Beauty Blog, so I can continue to offer you lots of great free information.